AdobeDocs/advertising.en/help/dsp/optimization/custom-goal.md

 There are two scenarios in which you would use multiple metrics in a custom goal:

 * Your campaign goal has multiple success events.
 For example, maybe you’re advertising for more than one on-site action (PDF Download, Contact Us, and Email Sign up), and all are actions contribute to your CPA goal.
-If the objective includes the three separate metrics, each with non-mobile and mobile weights of one (1), the [!DNL Adobe Sensei] algorithm will treat each of the metrics and user device types with equal importance.
+If the objective includes the three separate metrics, each with non-mobile and mobile weights of one (1), then the [!DNL Adobe Sensei] algorithm treats each of the metrics and user device types with equal importance.
 If the different metrics and device types have varying costs or importance, then you adjust their relative weights accordingly.

 <!-- update image or delete it and adjust the wording above